jmlow/devcontainer-features/README.md

 ## Example Contents

-This repository contains a _collection_ of four Features - `curl`, `unzip`, `mise`, and `oh-my-posh`.
+This repository contains a _collection_ of four Features - `curl`, `unzip`, `lazyvim`, and `oh-my-posh`.
 These Features serve as simple feature implementations.
 Each sub-section below shows a sample `devcontainer.json` alongside example usage of the Feature.

 ### `curl`